 - Confidentiality: Tutors will maintain the highest privacy standards in terms of protecting personal information relative to those whom they tutor.

-* The ATP expects tutors in private practice to adhere to the Code of Ethics of the Education Industry Association
+* The ACTP expects tutors in private practice to adhere to the Code of Ethics of the Education Industry Association

-I. General: The purpose of this document is to facilitate the work of the Association for the Tutoring Profession Ethics Committee by specifying the procedures for processing cases of alleged violations of the ATP Code of Ethics, codifying options for sanctioning members, and stating appeals procedures.
+I. General: The purpose of this document is to facilitate the work of the Association for the Coaching & Tutoring Profession Ethics Committee by specifying the procedures for processing cases of alleged violations of the ACTP Code of Ethics, codifying options for sanctioning members, and stating appeals procedures.
 The intent of this committee is to establish guidelines of professional conduct for tutors to promote sound ethical practices.

 II.
-Ethics Committee Members: The Ethics Committee shall consist of five (5) members of the ATP including the ATP Vice-President.
+Ethics Committee Members: The Ethics Committee shall consist of five (5) members of the ACTP including the ACTP Vice-President.

 III.
 Role and Function: The Ethics Committee is responsible for:

-- Educating members about the ATP Code of Ethics.
+- Educating members about the ACTP Code of Ethics.

-- Reviewing and recommending changes in the Code of Ethics of the ATP as well as Policies and Procedures for processing complaints of ethical violations.
+- Reviewing and recommending changes in the Code of Ethics of the ACTP as well as Policies and Procedures for processing complaints of ethical violations.

-- Receiving and processing complaints of alleged violations of the ATP Code of Ethics.
+- Receiving and processing complaints of alleged violations of the ACTP Code of Ethics.

 - Receiving and processing requests for interpretations.